Skip to content

 When the state cites you, we draft the response.

 A Plan of Correction isn't a form — it's an argument.
-It has to demonstrate that you understand the root cause, that your corrective action addresses it, that you have a system to prevent recurrence, and that you can meet the compliance date.
+It has to demonstrate that you understand the root cause, that your corrective action addresses it, that you have a monitoring system to prevent recurrence, and that you can meet the compliance date the surveyor proposed.

 That’s it.
 Monitor, alert, prepare.